-Overview of the form editor user interface
+Overview of the model-driven app form editor user interface

 The form editor displays commands in three tabs: File, Home, and Insert.
-More information:

 The form editor is divided into three areas: Navigation, Body, and Explorer.

-Located on the left side, use the navigation area to control access to related entities or to add links to URLs to be displayed in the main pane of the form.
+Located on the left side, use the navigation area to control access to related tables or to add links to URLs to be displayed in the main pane of the form.
 To edit navigation, you must first select the Navigation command in the Select group of the Home tab.

 Main forms provide navigation options through the navigation bar, but use the same data in the navigation area to control what navigation options are available.
 More information: Edit Navigation